nemediano/nemediano.github.io/resume.md

 I also have experience using higher level game engines like Unity and Unreal, but I am not an expert on those (yet!).

-Finally, I have _moderate_ experience as a web developer using PHP and ASP.NET MVC, at the backend with some knowledge of Javascript, HTML and CSS for the front end.
+Finally, I have _moderate_ experience as a web developer.
+I have used PHP and ASP.NET MVC, for the backend.
+I also have some knowledge of Javascript, HTML and CSS at the front end.
-And some Jekill, as you can see in this website.
+Finally, I also know some Jekill, as you can see in this website.

 ### General software engineering skills